aws-samples/serverless-patterns/private-apigw-cross-region/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```
-1. Change directory to the pattern directory: (edit this)
+1. Change directory to the pattern directory:
     ```
-    cd apigw-rest-api-lambda-vpc-sqs
+    cd private-apigw-cross-region
     ```
 1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
     ```